ashton314/slt-git-manual/git_manual_v1.md

 Basic Concepts
 --------------

 A *repository* (or *repo* for short) is sort of like a storage space for a single project.
-Each website at SLT will have its own separate repository.
+Each web site at SLT will have its own separate repository.
 All the repositories are stored on the same server.
 (TODO: add server name here)

-We have some servers intended for code development, which are accessable only from within the office (e.g. `pegleg`) and some which are accessable to everyone. (e.g. `thunderbolt`) These are called `production` and `development` servers respectively.
+We have some servers intended for code development, which are accessible only from within the office (e.g. `pegleg`) and some which are accessible to everyone. (e.g. `thunderbolt`) These are called `production` and `development` servers respectively.
 Our central repository lives on neither kind of server.

 The Git repository acts as the definitive definition of the source code.
-If you change something direclty on one of the servers, you have just committed a **GRIEVOUS SIN**!!
+If you change something directly on one of the servers, you have just committed a **GRIEVOUS SIN**!!
 When we need to add/modify code, we clone the site onto our desktop machine, make the changes, commit our changes, then push from our desktop to the server.

 Desktop Setup
 -------------